lockstockandbarrel/earth/docs/index.md

 The Unicode Standard permits the BOM in UTF-8 files, but does not require or recommend its use.

-There are references that state that if it is encountered “its presence interferes with the use of UTF-8 by software that does not expect non-ASCII bytes at the start of a file but that could otherwise handle the text stream”.
+There are references that state that if it is encountered "its presence interferes with the use of UTF-8 by software that does not expect non-ASCII bytes at the start of a file but that could otherwise handle the text stream".

 One such place might be a Fortran source file!
 Multi-byte characters are non-standard as part of the coding instructions, but are often handled when appearing in comments and literal quoted character strings.

 Some applications may require it.
 The most relevant issue is that the NAG Fortran compiler has an extension where it formally supports UTF-8 source files, which are supposed to require starting with a BOM character to distinguish them from ASCII files.

 The GNU/Linux or Unix command file(1) will usually identify a file starting with a BOM as UTF-8 encoded; but often determining whether a